Taking a Stand For What You Believe In

 (I won’t even go into the weird stuff they said about Brian or the boys….)

-• I’m a model.
-At 5’3.75” (those three-quarters are important to me) and unphotogenic, I should be delighted by the confusion, but this misinformation was used for bizarre malicious rants.
+- I’m a model.
+At 5’3.75” (those three-quarters are important to me) and my husband will back me up on this, not a bit photogenic.
+I should be delighted by the confusion, but this misinformation was used for strange malicious rants.

-• My blog was named “I am Not the Babysitter” because it is proud statement against babysitters and any sort of childcare.One of my babysitters told me about this one! o_0 ….Sure…it has nothing to do with the fact that I am the size and shape of a prepubescent 12 year old girl and my children, physically, do not match me.
+- My blog was named “I am Not the Babysitter” because it is proud statement against babysitters and any sort of childcare.Sure…it has nothing to do with the fact that I am the size and shape of a prepubescent 12 year old girl and my children, physically, do not match me.
 Oh, and that it clearly states on my blog that I am chronically confused for the babysitter.
 No, that makes too much sense.

 Katherine Dettwyler pointed out a great scientific fact to me after the release of the cover and I will share her insightful and articulate words with you: “People are idiots…Don’t listen to them.”